LispCookbook/cl-cookbook/error_handling.md

 A difference is that we can't use `slot-value` on slots.

-## Signaling (throwing) conditions: error, warn, signal
+## Signaling conditions: error, cerror, warn, signal

 We can use [error][error] in two ways:

-- `(error "some text")`: signals a condition of type [simple-error][simple-error], and opens-up the interactive debugger.
+- `(error "some text")`: signals a condition of type [simple-error][simple-error],.
-- `(error 'my-error :message "We did this and that and it didn't work.")`: creates and throws a custom condition with its slot "message" and opens-up the interactive debugger.
+- `(error 'my-error :message "We did this and that and it didn't work.")`: creates and signals a custom condition with a value provided for the `message` slot.

+In both cases, if the condition is not handled, `error` opens up the interactive debugger, where the user may select a restart to continue execution.

-With our own condition we can do:
+With our own condition type from above, we can do:

 ~~~lisp
 (error 'my-division-by-zero :dividend 3)